 Description The image element denotes the image of a given function, which is the set of values taken by the function.
 Every point in the image is generated by the function applied to some point of the domain.

-To override the default semantics for this element, or to associate a more specific definition, use the definitionURL and encoding attributes definitionURL a URI identifying the definition encoding CDATA Signature (function) -> set
+To override the default semantics for this element, or to associate a more specific definition, use the definitionURL and encoding attributes See also Section 4.4.2.14.

+Name Value Default

+definitionURL a URI identifying the definition APPENDIX_C

+encoding CDATA MathML

+Signature (function) -> set

+Property

-Description Forall(x, x in codomain(f), ThereExists(y,f(y)=x))
+Description ForAll(x, x in codomain(f), ThereExists( $y, f(y)=x$ ))

+.